-The Google Display Network can help you reach people while they’re browsing their favourite websites, showing a friend a YouTube video, checking their Gmail account or using mobile devices and apps.
+The Google Display Network can help you reach people with targeted Display ads while they’re browsing their favourite websites, showing a friend a YouTube video, checking their Gmail account or using mobile devices and apps.

 The Google Display Network is designed to help you find the right audience.
 Its targeting options let you strategically show your message to potential customers at the right place and the right time.
-Here are some examples of how you can approach targeting:
+Here are some examples of how you can approach targeting with Display ads:

-Display is your chance to engage users with appealing ad formats.
-Here are some of the ad types that you can run on the Display Network:
+Display ads provide opportunities to engage users with appealing ad formats.
+Here are some of the ad types you can run on the Display Network:

 - Uploaded image ads.
 For more control, you can create and upload ads.
 You can upload ads as images in different sizes or HTML5.

 - Engagement ads.
 Run engaging image and video ads on YouTube and across the Display Network.